How To Teach Mozart Rondo alla turca

 Johann Burgmüller Arabesque Op.100, No.2

-Skills to prepare and develop:
+Skills to prepare and develop highlighted in the video below:

 A minor, A major, and F# minor scales and chords